antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 summary: High-performance File IO
 ---

-For .NET 6, we have made `FileStream` much faster and more reliable, thanks to an almost entire re-write.
-For same cases, the async implementation is now a few times faster!
+For .NET 6, we made `FileStream` much faster and more reliable, thanks to an almost entire re-write.
+For same cases, the async implementation is now several times faster!

-We also recognized the need of having more high-performance file IO features: concurrent reads and writes, scatter/gather IO and introduced new APIs for them.
+We also recognized the need for more high-performance file IO features: concurrent reads and writes, scatter/gather IO and we introduced new APIs for them.

 ## TL;DR

 > File I/O is better, stronger, faster! - [Rob Fahrni](https://twitter.com/Fahrni/status/1429848474112069632)

-If you are not into details, please see [Summary](#Summary) for a short recap of what was changed.
+If you are not into the details, please see [Summary](#Summary) for a short recap of what was changed.

 ## Introduction to FileStream